Cyclone1070/docsreader/src/tailwind/markdown/docs/content.md

 Use the `content-[<value>]` syntax, along with the `before` and `after` variants, to set the contents of the `::before` and `::after` pseudo-elements:

-Higher resolution means more than just a better-quality image.
-With a Retina 6K display, [Pro Display XDR](https://www.apple.com/pro-display-xdr/) gives you nearly 40 percent more screen real estate than a 5K display.

 ```
 <p>Higher resolution means more than just a better-quality image.
 With aRetina 6K display, <a class="text-blue-600 after:content-['_↗']" href="...">Pro Display XDR</a> gives you nearly 40 percent more screen real estate thana 5K display.</p>
 ```